learn-co-curriculum/phase-4-restful-routing-conventions/README.md

    will say that the newsletter post went through properly, so the server sends a success message and tells the browser which page to go to and render.

-5. Lastly, the browser receives the server information and gives the user feedback.
-In this case, it shows the user a message saying that their newsletter was successfully posted.
+5. Lastly, the browser receives the server information and shows you a message saying that your newsletter was successfully posted.

 ## RESTful Conventions in Rails